kzcheng/CMPT276-Assignment-2/README.md

 # CMPT276 Assignment 1
-Assignment 1 of CMPT276 taught by Bobby Chan in 2024.
+Assignment 1 of CMPT276 instructed by Bobby Chan in 2024.

+Assignment guidelines can be found at: <https://canvas.sfu.ca/courses/83043/assignments/952046>

 ## Interactive Quiz Application
 A small web app deployed on Render.com.
 HTML, CSS, and JavaScript will be used.